Codecademy/docs/content/python/concepts/dates/terms/time/time.md

 ---
-Title: '.time()'
+Title: ".time()"
-Description: 'Returns the seconds elapsed since the epoch.'
+Description: "Returns the seconds elapsed since the epoch."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Date'
+  - "Date"
-  - 'Time'
+  - "Time"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `datetime.time()` method returns a time in seconds that has passed since the epoch set on the computer.